westonperkins/Towers_of_Hanoi/README.md

 # Towers_of_Hanoi
 ### Towers of hanoi game built with:
-- css
+- Css
-- html
+- Html
-- javascript
+- Javascript

 ##### Play the game:
 https://westonperkins.github.io/Towers_of_Hanoi/